harplife/zettelkasten/math/precalculus/Chapter 1/7_Modeling_with_Equations.md

 (a) Where should the point C be located so that the bird uses exactly 170 kcal of energy during its flight?

-(b) Does the bird have enough energy in reserve
+(b) Does the bird have enough energy in reserve to fly directly from A to D?